mongodb/mongo-c-driver/src/libmongoc/doc/mongoc_read_prefs_t.rst

 Synopsis
 --------

 :symbol:`mongoc_read_prefs_t` provides an abstraction on top of the MongoDB connection read preferences.
-It allows for hinting to the driver which nodes in a replica set should be accessed first.
+It allows for hinting to the driver which nodes in a replica set should be accessed first and how.

 You can specify a read preference mode on connection objects, database objects, collection objects, or per-operation.
-Generally, it makes the most sense to stick with the global default, ``MONGOC_READ_PRIMARY``.
+Generally, it makes the most sense to stick with the global default mode, ``MONGOC_READ_PRIMARY``.
 All of the other modes come with caveats that won't be covered in great detail here.

 Read Modes
 ----------